unit-mesh/auto-dev/README.md

 - AI assistant.
 AutoDev will help you find bug, explain code, trace exception, generate commits, and more.
 - Custom prompt.
 You can customize your prompt in `Settings` -> `Tools` -> `AutoDev`
 - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
-- Auto Testing
-    - [x] create unit test intention.
-    - [ ] auto run unit test and try to fix test.
+- Auto Testing. create unit test intention, auto run unit test and try to fix test.
-- [ ] Smart architecture.
-With ArchGuard Co-mate DSL, AutoDev will help you design your architecture.

 ## Usage